mihaelpuljak/one-click-hugo-cms/site/content/values/_index.md

       NASA probes.
 You can use your hand to touch Mars ground, feel free to write something!
 Hear Mars winds provided by recordings from Insight NASA probe on Mars.
+  - heading: Eyesight triggered hints
+    imageUrl: /img/ml_20191223_16.29.49.jpg
+    text: >-
+      Keeping user eyes on predefined areas on interest on each item triggers context hint in form the glass panel
 ---